ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     aws_security_group=SecGrp1

-You should also configure your security group so that it accepts incoming SSH connections from the public IP address of your launcher node.
+**VERY IMPORTANT:** You should also configure your security group so that it accepts incoming SSH connections from the public IP address of your launcher node.

 ### Provisioning worker nodes with Bindle